William De Morgan: Life and work

-William De Morgan died of trench fever in London in 1917, and was buried in Brookwood Cemetery.
-Recollections of William De Morgan praise him for his personal warmth and the indomitable energy with which he pursued his kaleidoscopic career as designer, potter, inventor and novelist.
+De Morgan died of trench fever in London in 1917, and was buried in Brookwood Cemetery.
+Recollections praise him for his personal warmth and the indomitable energy with which he pursued his kaleidoscopic career as designer, potter, inventor and novelist.

 Museums and collections

 Collections of De Morgan's work exist in many museums, including the Victoria and Albert Museum, and the William Morris Gallery in London, a substantial and representative collection in Birmingham Museum and Art Gallery, and a small but well-chosen collection along with much other pottery at Norwich.
 There was an exhibition of his work and of that of his wife, Evelyn, at the De Morgan Centre in Wandsworth, London (part of Wandsworth Museum) from 2002 until 2014.
 His Dragon Charger is in the Dunedin Public Art Gallery in New Zealand.
 The National Gallery of Canada in Ottawa has a good collection of William De Morgan's work given by Ruth Amelia Jackson in 1997 but much of it is kept in store.
 De Morgan's work is also present in many major collections with decorative art including the Art Gallery of Ontario, Toronto, Canada, the Musée d'Orsay, Paris, Manchester Art Gallery and the Fitzwilliam Museum, Cambridge.

 A number of properties in the UK open to the public have tiles and pottery on display or incorporated in the building's decoration.
 They include Wightwick Manor (the National Trust, Wolverhampton), Standen (the National Trust, East Grinstead), Blackwell (Lakeland Arts Trust, Windermere), Leicester Secular Hall and Leighton House (London Borough of Kensington).
 His ceramics, papers and artworks by both de Morgans, were collected by his sister-in-law after his death.
 These are now the collection of the De Morgan Foundation.
 Long-term loans of these artworks can be seen at Cannon Hall at Cawthorne in Barnsley, with a selection of both William's and Evelyn's work on display in the exhibition 'A Family of Artists', and at Watts Gallery in Surrey and in the De Morgan Collection exhibition in the Malthouse Gallery at Wightwick Manor, a National Trust Arts & Crafts house in Wolverhampton.
 A selection of ceramics from the De Morgan Collection is on long-term loan to the Ashmolean Museum in Oxford.
 There are also other, temporary exhibitions from the collection from time to time.